skip to main content

 C-Section Favorites

-While Teen has never delivered via C-section herself, she has cared for many C-section patients through her job as an L&D nurse.
-These are her top recommendations.
+While Teen has never personally delivered via C-section, she has cared for many C-section patients through her job as an L&D nurse.
+These are her top recommendations for C-section recovery.

-Compression bands are a postpartum must-have for C-section parents and, according to Teen, by far what most people recommended investing in.
-“They offer great benefits to you also such as increased healing, help with posture and back pain relief,” she says.
+Compression bands are a postpartum must-have for C-section parents and, according to Teen, by far what most people recommend investing in.
+“They offer great benefits such as increased healing, help with posture and back pain relief,” she says.

 It’s all about loose clothing when you’re thinking about what you’ll be comfortable wearing post C-section, says Teen.
 Loose PJs, flowy maxi dresses and nightgowns like this one are all great choices that are easy to wear and easy on your incision.